 Curcumin for Knee Osteoarthritis vs Diclofenac: The Non-Inferiority Trial Record

 Curcumin is one of the most-studied botanicals in supplement science, and most of its hyped indications have not survived close scrutiny.
 Knee osteoarthritis is the conspicuous exception.
-Since 2014, at least six head-to-head trials have compared standardized curcumin extracts against diclofenac, ibuprofen, or paracetamol, and the most recent — a 2025 multicenter trial in India and Thailand — pushed the comparison into formal non-inferiority territory.
+Since 2009, several head-to-head trials have compared standardized turmeric and curcumin extracts against the NSAIDs diclofenac and ibuprofen, and one of them was designed and analyzed as a formal non-inferiority study.
+The consistent finding is not that curcumin beats an NSAID, but that it matches one for pain relief while causing fewer gastrointestinal problems.

 What the head-to-head trials show